Professional Traders vs. Retail Traders – The Key Differences

 How can a retail trader gain knowledge and experience similar to a professional trader?

-Additionally, they should practice their trading skills through simulated trading platforms (often called paper trading) or small live accounts to gain hands-on experience.
+Additionally, they should practice their trading skills through simulated trading platforms (often called paper trading).

 Continuous learning, staying informed about market trends, and analyzing successful professional traders’ strategies can also help retail traders improve their skills.